can-lab10/Parameter-Efficient-Fine-Tuning-IA3-for-Topic-Modelling/README.md

 --output_path: The path to save the evaluation results as an Excel file. \
 --max_input_length: The maximum length of input sequences. \
 --max_target_length: The maximum length of target sequences.

+### Key Findings

+Improved Topic Generation: Fine-tuning the LLM using IA3 significantly improved the relevance and coherence of the generated topics compared to the pre-trained model.

+Scalability: The fine-tuned model demonstrated the ability to scale and handle larger datasets efficiently, maintaining performance and accuracy.

+### Challenges

+Data Preprocessing: Handling and preprocessing the text data, including stopword removal and tokenization, was important for model performance but also time-consuming.

+Resource Constraints: Fine-tuning LLMs is resource-intensive, requiring substantial computational power and memory.

+Hyperparameter Tuning: Finding the optimal hyperparameters for fine-tuning, such as learning rate, required some experimentation and validation.